StudioDeTelevision/admiraljs/README.md

 ## Use with bundled express/node server

-Admiral can be easily plugged into a SAILSJS project, but in order to stay more flexible, it also comes as a nodejs module, offering a restful api server which can be used to manipulate your mongo database for your project.
+AdmiralJS comes as a nodejs module, offering a restful api server which can be used to manipulate your mongo database for your project.

+Admiral can also be easily plugged into a SAILSJS project and thanks to waterline, you might have the hability to administrate data stored on a MYsql, Mongo, Redis server , etc

+### Installation

 npm install admiraljs